WRDQ

 WRDQ (channel 27) is an independent television station in Orlando, Florida, United States.
-It is owned Cox Media Group alongside ABC affiliate WFTV (channel 9).
-Both stations share studios on East South Street in downtown Orlando, while WRDQ's transmitter is located near Christmas, Florida.
+It is owned by Cox Media Group alongside ABC affiliate WFTV (channel 9).
+The two stations share studios on East South Street in downtown Orlando; WRDQ's transmitter is located near Bithlo, Florida.

 History

 The station's original construction permit was issued as early as 1990.
 Channel 27 first signed on the air on April 23, 2000, under the ownership of Reece Associates Ltd., with WFTV (which has been owned by Cox since 1985) operating the station under a local marketing agreement (LMA); Reece was co-owned by former WFTV reporter/anchor Marsha Reece.
 Several months before WRDQ signed on, in August 1999, the Federal Communications Commission (FCC) began allowing duopolies involving commercially licensed television stations, allowing Cox to exercise an option to acquire the station outright on February 1, 2001.

 On May 24, 2011, Cox decided to use WRDQ to carry coverage of the Casey Anthony trial in full from 9 a.m. to 4 p.m., with WFTV airing the last hour from 4 to 5 p.m., preempting the station's weekday programming schedule.
 High interest in the trial eventually led to coverage being increasingly shifted to WFTV (with WRDQ generally only airing "more procedural" and "more dry or technical" portions); on June 8, coverage was moved to WFTV entirely, after ABC granted Cox permission to move ABC Daytime programming to WRDQ for remainder of the trial's duration.
 It returned to WFTV upon the trial's conclusion.
 ABC Daytime was temporarily moved to WRDQ once more during WFTV's coverage of the George Zimmerman trial in 2013.

-From 2016 until 2019, WRDQ aired Orlando City SC soccer matches until WRBW began airing the matches starting in 2019.